Containerization Creates Big Buzz at Red Hat Summit

 Red Hat is currently working on a number of projects that will accelerate adoption of OpenShift on bare metal servers.
-WWT has engaged with various teams within Red Hat’s Cloud Management BU to determine how we can streamline bare metal provisioning to the extent it mimics the ease of provisioning customers experience in public cloud environments.
+Red Hat’s Cloud Management BU to determine how we can streamline bare metal provisioning to the extent it mimics the ease of provisioning customers experience in public cloud environments.

 Our ATC engineers are also exploring ways to better optimize and streamline customer workload deployments in the data center and at the edge.
 Through the ATC, customers can build and test comprehensive solutions leveraging different IaaS and PaaS solutions on the latest Intel hardware.

 WWT also has plans to integrate our Bare Metal Provisioning Solution with other emerging Red Hat products such as Ansible Tower and Insights.
 This is a shared vision WWT, Red Hat, XLAB and Intel have to give customers unprecedented control over their infrastructure.